 Notes for Newmarket

 York Region criminal and civil matters are heard at the Newmarket courthouse on Eagle Street.
-Provincial offences from York Regional Police, OPP, and municipal enforcement are handled at the Bristol Road POA office.
+Provincial offences from York Regional Police, OPP, and municipal enforcement are handled at the York Region POA court on Yonge Street.

 Newmarket Courthouse (Ontario Court of Justice)